torvalds/linux/Documentation/admin-guide/laptops/lg-laptop.rst

 ----------

 Writing 0/1 to /sys/devices/platform/lg-laptop/usb_charge disables/enables
-charging another device from the USB port while the device is turned off.
+charging ayesther device from the USB port while the device is turned off.

 This value is reset to 0 when the kernel boots.